Matching null values and empty strings in Amazon EventBridge event patterns - Amazon EventBridge

 Important

-In EventBridge, it is possible to create rules that lead to infinite loops, where a rule is fired repeatedly.
-For example, a rule might detect that ACLs have changed on an S3 bucket, and trigger software to change them to the desired state.
+In EventBridge, it is possible to create rules that can lead to higher-than-expected charges and throttling.
+For example, you can inadvertently create a rule that leads to an infinite loop, where a rule is fired recursively without end.
+Suppose you created a rule to detect that ACLs have changed on an Amazon S3 bucket, and trigger software to change them to the desired state.
 If the rule is not written carefully, the subsequent change to the ACLs fires the rule again, creating an infinite loop.

 You can create an event pattern that matches a field in an event that has a null value or is an empty string.
 Consider the following example event.